 11. Force Majeure

-The Company shall not be liable for any delay or failure in performance of Services due to events beyond the Company’s direct control, including war, riot, embargoes, strikes, casualties, accidents, fire, earthquake, flood, acts of God, government intervention or action, supplier or vendor failure.
+The Company shall not be liable for any delay or failure in performance of Services due to events beyond the Company’s direct control, including war, riot, embargoes, strikes, casualties, accidents, fire, earthquake, flood, pandemics, acts of God, government intervention or action, supplier or vendor failure.

 12. Acceptable Use Policy